osmocom/osmo-ggsn/README.md

 used you need to configure network address translation.
 See the Linux Networking HOWTO for details.

 Remember to enable routing:

-echo 1 > /proc/sys/net/ipv4/ip_forward
+`echo 1 > /proc/sys/net/ipv4/ip_forward`

-If you installed using a binary RPM package it is possible to start osmo-ggsn by using the Sys 5 script:
+If you're using systemd and did `make install` or installed from a bianry package, you can start osmo-ggsn by using the included systemd service/unit file:

-/etc/init.d/osmo-ggsn start
+`systemctl start osmo-ggsn`

 Running sgsnemu
 ===============

-Use sgsnemu -h for a list of available options.
+Use `sgsnemu -h` for a list of available options.
 All options available on the command line can also be given in a configuration file.
-See examples/sgsnemu.conf for the format of this file.
+See `doc/examples/sgsnemu.conf` for the format of this file.

 If you want to test a GRX roaming connection you will need to do the
 following: